Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A [user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your **Azure AD** tenant.
+- A [user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your **Microsoft Entra** tenant.
 - [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with **Azure** through VS Code interface.
 - An **Azure subscription**.
 This sample uses the free tier of **Azure App Service**.